erikwils/rl_xla_opt_cs521/README.md

    cd xla
    ```

-2. Configure the build for macOS:
+2. Configure the build for macOS (different computers will need different configs):
    ```bash
    # Create a .bazelrc file with macOS configuration
    cat > .bazelrc << EOF